Extenuating Circumstances (Taught Programmes) - 2022/23

 Jan is an international student studying a full-time Masters and is working on his final assessment – the Dissertation write-up.
 He has an opportunity to go into full-time employment before his course end date.
 The job enables him to use the skills and knowledge he has acquired during his studies and he does not want to pass on the opportunity, but he won’t have time to both work full-time and complete the Dissertation write-up by the deadline.
 He requests an extension.

-The ECP reject the request on the basis that (a) the student is studying on a full-time basis until the final assessment has been submitted or the course end date has passed, (b) as a Tier 4 visa holder, the student is restricted to 20 hours employment per week until the official end date of the course.
+The ECP reject the request on the basis that (a) the student is studying on a full-time basis until the final assessment has been submitted or the course end date has passed, (b) as a student visa holder, the student is restricted to 20 hours employment per week until the official end date of the course.

 (k) Planned appointments including health and legal appointments which can be readily rescheduled;